 If your parrot is constantly distressed while sleeping, it may be due to the following:

-- A person, whether they’re a new roommate or visiting friend, is scaring the parrot
+- A person scares the parrot, whether a new roommate or visiting friend.

-- Sounds or activities are disrupting your parrot’s sleep, causing distressing images
+- Sounds or activities disrupt your parrot’s sleep, causing distressing images.

 To identify the stressor, evaluate your parrot’s environment and remove any problems.